Management and Workplace

 As Peters (2023 (video)) explains, accommodations are essential for equity.
 That said, rather than accommodations, Dali (2019) prefers to frame these types of interview tips as inclusive interview practices that benefit all candidates, and by extension, candidates with hidden disabilities or conditions.

-• If your interview includes a question about DEI knowledge, recognize and value expertise and experience around neurodiversity
+• If your interview includes a question about DEI knowledge, recognize and value expertise and experience around neurodiversity.

-• Consider during interviews (and other work situations) that the following may be due to neurodiversity:
+• Destigmatize variations in affect (Mellifont, 2023).
+Consider that the following may be due to neurodiversity:

 • Slow down (literally move slower) when taking candidates on tour or from place to place